sighupio/hnc-example-use-cases/README.md

 > Hierarchical namespaces make it easier to share your cluster by making namespaces more powerful.
 For example, you can
 > create additional namespaces under your team's namespace, even if you don't have cluster-level permission to create
-> namespaces, and easily apply policies like RBAC and Network Policies across all namespaces in your team
+> namespaces.
+Then easily apply policies like RBAC and Network Policies across all namespaces in your team
 > (e.g. a set of related microservices).

 *Source: [multi-tenancy sig repository](https://github.com/kubernetes-sigs/multi-tenancy/tree/hnc-v0.5.1/incubator/hnc)*